hsm207/sycamore/docs/source/tutorials/end_to_end_tutorials.md

 At any point if you want to inspect the docset, you can use docset.show() method
 ```

-3. Next, we want to partition all the pdfs and generate elements so that we can extract relevant entities later on.
+3. Next, we want to partition all the PDFs and generate elements so that we can extract relevant entities later on.
 We will use the partition transform to achieve this.

 ```python
 from sycamore.transforms.partition import UnstructuredPdfPartitioner